jxcjxcjzx/yapcduino.js/README.md

 Yet another nodejs library for pcduino (extends jheising's node.pcduino but provide simple API and some extra function)

+Yapcduino should work in Node.js 0.10 and 0.12 as well as io.js.

 ## Install

 ```bash